pytorch/torchchat/README.md

 3. To run on a device, ensure you have it set up for development and a provisioning profile with the `increased-memory-limit` entitlement.
 Update the app's bundle identifier to match your provisioning profile with the required capability.

 4. After successfully launching the app, copy the exported ExecuTorch model (`.pte`) and tokenizer (`.model`) files to the iLLaMA folder.
-You can find the model file called `llama3.1.pte` in the current `torchchat` directory and the tokenizer file at `$(python3 torchchat.py where llama3.1)/tokenizer.model` path.
+You can find the model file called `llama3.1.pte` in the current `torchchat` directory and the tokenizer file at `$(torchchat where llama3.1)/tokenizer.model` path.

     - **For the Simulator:** Drag and drop both files onto the Simulator window and save them in the `On My iPhone > iLLaMA` folder.
     - **For a device:** Open a separate Finder window, navigate to the Files tab, drag and drop both files into the iLLaMA folder, and wait for the copying to finish.